Keeping Schools Safe

 Through a partnership with the Williamson County Sheriff’s Office, each of the Williamson County schools have School Resource Officers (SRO) in the building.

-The district also works with Safe Havens International Inc. which provided a comprehensive assessment of the district’s safety, security and emergency management plans in the spring of 2013.
+The district also works with Safe Havens International Inc. which provided a comprehensive assessment of the district’s safety, security and emergency management plans.

 Safety Terms for Parents